robotology/how-to-document-modules/README.md

 git push origin gh-pages
 ```
 - Your `index.html` file should look like [**this one**](https://github.com/giuliavezzani/superquadric-detection/blob/gh-pages/index.html), pointing to the generated html page, which you would like to be the home page of your documentation.
 After publishing the changes, you will have the url http://my-account.github.com/my-repository pointing to the documentation linked in the **index.html** on the web.
 It is advisable to cite that url from within the README.md file.
-You can see an example in the home page of [superquadric-detection](https://github.com/giuliavezzani/superquadric-detection).

 ### Updating the documentation
 By creation, the special `gh-pages` branch should always mirror the `master` branch and should contain two things more: the doxygen folder along with the `index.html` file.
-Regarding the commit history, `gh-pages` should be always [one commit ahead the `master`](https://github.com/giuliavezzani/superquadric-detection/network).
+Regarding the commit history, `gh-pages` should be always [one commit ahead the `master`](https://github.com/robotology-playground/how-to-document-modules/network).

 Whenever you update `master` branch then, do the following to update the documentation accordingly: